Robert Walpole, 5th Earl of Orford: Career

 Orford was a Lieutenant in the Royal Navy, serving on HMS Blanche on the Australian station in the early 1870s, from where he visited New Zealand, New Guinea, Fiji, and other Pacific Islands.
 He was later commissioned a Captain, 4th Battalion, Norfolk Regiment.
 He was part of the Earl of Rosslyn's Special Embassy to the wedding of King Alfonso XII of Spain and Mercedes of Orléans on 9 January 1878, returning 6 February that year.
 On 10 August 1878, he was attached as private secretary to his cousin Sir Henry Drummond Wolff, H.M.
 Commissioner to Eastern Rumelia, and served in that same capacity on Wolff's assignment to Egypt in 1885.

 He was a Deputy Lieutenant and Justice of the Peace.

 Personal life

-Orford married firstly, 17 May 1888, Louisa (d.
-1909), daughter of D. C. Corbin, of New York, United States; they had a son, Horatio Corbin Walpole, who died in 1893 aged two years, and a daughter, the novelist Dorothy (1889–1959).
-He married secondly, 15 September 1917, Emily Gladys (1891–1988), daughter of Rev. Thomas Henry Royal Oakes, rector of Thurgarton, Norfolk.
-Their elder daughter, Gladys, died in 1919 aged less than a year; the second daughter, Anne (1919–2019) was a horticulturist, and married firstly, in 1939, Colonel Joseph Eric Palmer (1903–1980), CBE, TD, with whom she had two sons; she married secondly, in 1990, the dendrologist Robert James Berry (1916–2018).
+On 17 May 1888, Walpole married Louise Melissa Walpole (née Corbin; 1866–1909), daughter of the American mining and railway magnate Daniel Chase Corbin, at the Chapel of the British Embassy in Paris.
+The couple had two children, Horatio Corbin Walpole (1891–1893) and the explorer, travel writer and memoirist Lady Dorothy Mills.
+In 1916, Lady Dorothy Mills married Arthur F. H. Mills, Walpole disapproved of the match and disinherited his daughter.

+On 15 September 1917, Walpole married Emily Gladys Walpole (née Oakes; 1891–1988), with whom he had the daughters Lady Gladys Walpole (1918–1919) and the horticulturist Lady Anne Berry.
+Through Lady Anne Berry, Walpole was the father-in-law of Colonel Joseph Eric Palmer (1903–1980) and the Robert Berry, a dendrologist.